rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 const condition = authUser => authUser.permissions.canEditAccount;
 {{< /highlight >}}

-Fortunately, we implement it in a way that lets you define the authorization condition (predicate) with flexibility.
-You can use a more generalized authorization rule, permission-based or role-based authorizations.
+Fortunately, we implement it in a way that lets you define the authorization condition (predicate) with flexibility, so that you can use a more generalized authorization rule, permission-based or role-based authorizations.

 Like the `withAuthentication` higher-order component, there is a `withAuthorization` higher-order component to shield the authorization business logic from your components.
 It can be used on any component that needs to be protected with authorization (e.g. home page, account page).
 Let's start to add the higher-order component in a new *src/components/Session/withAuthorization.js* file: